rpajanssen/api-test-examples/springboot-karate/README.md

 Karate used to be build on top of Cucumber but they broke free from Cucumber.
 The latest version is no longer build on top / dependent on Cucumber.

+We implemented two Karate test runners.
+One executes the features sequential, one executes the features in parallel and integrates with Cucumber Reports.
+Note however that although running the scenarios in parallel seems useful... it will severely hamper you!
+Just look at the feature file!
+You may need the occasional trick and/or you may not be able to actually include scenarios!
+Concurrency can be a b*tch!

+In the _surefire-reports_ folder an html report will be available for the sequential executed features.
+The parallel executed features will produce a json file that will be used by Cucumber Reports to produce a report that will be exported to the _cucumber-html-reports_ folder.

+Of course the traditional surefire reports will also be generated.

 # Requirements

 * maven 3.6.1 (or higher)